rthennan/ZerodhaWebsocket/README.md

        - Drops dailytable if all backups were successful.
        - End of DAS_main
        - Returns True if success.
 Else False.
-       - **NOTE**: I feel DAS_dailyBackup is sub-optimal but couldn't find any other way.
-Please feel free to raise a PR or even an issue if you have a better appraoch for splitting dailytable into the individual tables.
+       - **NOTE**: I feel DAS_dailyBackup has sub-optimal peformance but couldn't find a better way other than increasing CPU/Memory.
+Please feel free to raise a PR or even an issue if you have a better approach for splitting dailytable into the individual tables.
 - Other functions used by DAS_main and sub-modules
     - DAS_gmailer.py
         - Used to report start, completion and failures in DAS_main